-Spectrum Colors, Inc. Each year Spectrum Colors, Inc. of Kalamazoo, Michigan, provides the college with \$4,000 to be used for scholarships.
+Spectrum Colors, Inc. Each year Spectrum Colors, Inc. of Kalamazoo, Michigan, provides the college with funds for several \$1,000 scholarships.
 Scholarships are awarded, first of all to children of employees of Spectrum Colors, Inc., and secondly to other graduates of Kalamazoo Christian High School.
 Selection is made from a list of nominees provided by the corporation.

 Steelcase Foundation Scholarship.
-The Steelcase Foundation of Grand Rapids, Michigan, offers scholarships totaling \$4,000 annually to applicants who are children of Steelcase employees.
+The Steelcase Foundation of Grand Rapids, offers scholarships totaling Michigan, \$4,000 annually to applicants who are children of Steelcase employees.
 Typically scholarships of \$500 each are awarded to two freshmen and six upperclassmen.
 The recipients are selected by the Scholarships and Aids Committee of the college.
 Applicants are judged on the basis of scholastic ability, character, and need.
+Prospective freshmen who want to be considered for this scholarship must send a letter of application to the Office of Scholarships and Financial Aid at Calvin.

 Edward C. and Hazel L. Stephenson Foundation Scholarship.
-Each year Calvin receives a gift of \$4,500 from this foundation to be used for scholarships.
-For 1987-88, five scholarships were awarded in amounts of \$900 each.
+Each year Calvin receives a gift of \$5,000 from this foundation to be used for scholarships.
+For 1988-89, five scholarships were awarded in amounts of \$1,000 each.

 The Student Offices Minority Grant.
-A scholarship fund has been established by students from some of the student organizations on campus who wish to encourage the enrollment of students from minority cultures at Calvin.
+A scholarship fund has been established by students from some of the student organizations on campus who wish to encourage the enrollment of ethnic minority students at Calvin.
 Each year these students contribute to this fund the money they would otherwise receive as an honorarium for their services.
 The college then matches these contributions with an equal amount from its own funds.
 Candidates for these grants must be prospective freshmen or transfer students, have a cumulative grade point average of 2.5 or higher in high school or in their previous college work, and qualify on the basis of financial need.
 If needs are comparable, preference is given to students from the greater Grand Rapids area.
 Grants range from \$1,000 to \$1,500 each and are renewable as long as the student maintains satisfactory academic progress as required for other financial aid and continues to qualify based on need.
-Four grants of \$1,100 each were awarded for 1987-88.
+Three grants of \$1,000 each were awarded for 1988-89.

 Sullivan Scholarship.
 Each year Calvin receives \$1,000 from the Sullivan Scholarship Fund Trust to be used for one or two scholarships to incoming freshmen.
-The scholarships are awarded to needy athletes from high schools in the greater Grand Rapids area with preference given to those who have participated in athletics during the senior year.
-There is no requirement that the recipient participate in athletics in college.
-Selection is made by the college from nominations made by high school athletic directors
+The scholarships are awarded to needy students from high schools in the greater Grand Rapids area.
+Selection is made on the basis of academic achievement, leadership, character, and financial need.

 The Vander Ark Family Scholarship.
 The Vander Ark family, known as the teaching family, has funded a scholarship which is available to students at Calvin who exhibit a strong commitment to Christian service, scholastic ability, diligent study habits, sound moral character, and promise of growth in spiritual and moral leadership.
 Preference is given to students pursuing a program in the humanities, and in some cases, financial need may be considered as well.
-For 1988-89 it is expected that two scholarships will be available in the amount of \$500 or more.
+Normally, two scholarships are awarded in the amount of \$500 or more.